tournepivoine/shinpokered-fr/README.md

 - Increased the maximum game clock to 32767 hours
 - Fixed typo causing incorrect game corner prizes
 - Assigned a proper forget-move sfx during battle
+- TMs and HMs have their names determined by a list now
 - Fixed input priority on menus
 - Minor adjustments to title screen and intro
 - Re-added the reference to the Kanto region in the JP translation
 - Restored SHOP and POKE building tiles in Blue-JP
 - SGB borders for JP versions are restored (with fixed centering for text)

+v1.23.08
+- Daycare allows HM moves on entered pokemon

 #Bugfixes: